Reincarnated ‘this’ keyword in Javascript

 ["bmw has models of Q seris."]

-Notice how we have removed the function keyword inside the map function and used just an arrow followed by a code block.
+function and used just an arrow followed by a code block.
 This is the syntax of the ES6 Arrow Function.

-Arrow functions don’t have their own ‘this’ which means that inside an arrow function, this refer to the values of this in the environment, the arrow function is defined in (i.e. "outside" the arrow function).
+in the environment, the arrow function is defined in (i.e. "outside" the arrow function).
 This is called as ‘lexical scoping’.
-In our case, this refers to this of cars object itself.
+In our case, this

-The benefit of using arrow functions is that it reduces the confusion surrounding the this keyword.
+keyword.
 In code with multiple nested functions, it can be difficult to keep track of and remember to bind the correct this context.
-In ES5, we can use workarounds like the .bind method (which is slow) or creating a closure using var self = this; as discussed above.
+In ES5, we can use workarounds like the .bind method (which is slow) or creating a closure using var self = this;

 Thanks for being with me throughout this article and believe me 10 cups of coffee made it a little bit easy to understand !!!